 Originally built in 1906, this Noe Valley home features many of the iconic architectural details found among San Francisco’s storied Victorians.
 In our design approach, we wanted to honor these traditional aspects while making the space more modern and inviting for our client—a fashion-forward editor—and her young family.
 The finished space balances artful edginess, warm minimalism, and subtle European influence, allowing our clients to live la vie en rose in the city by the bay.

-Opening up the floor plan brought light and functionality to the first level of the home.
+Opening up the floor plan brought light and cohesion to the first level of the home.
 A minimalist white kitchen provides a quiet backdrop for refined, mid-century furnishings in the adjacent living and dining areas.
-Darker upholstery and medium wood tones maintain an edgy contrast against crisp white walls, while daring hits of yellow and oversized art pieces bring the ultimate atelier vibe to the space.
+Darker upholstery and deeper wood tones maintain edginess against crisp white walls, while daring pops of yellow and oversized art bring the ultimate atelier feel to the space.